September 25, 2023

-e9digital’s Top SEO Tips: How To Choose Keywords For SEO
+e9digital’s Top SEO Tips: How To Optimize A Blog Post For SEO

 It’s a typical Sunday.
 You need to pick what you’re going to eat for the week, so you google “easy weeknight dinners.”
 A bunch of highly-rated recipes pop up, and you click on the first one.

 While the photo of those sheet pan pork chops looks delicious, when you get to the site there’s so much text before the actual recipe.
 Which makes you wonder— why do food bloggers feel the need to tell their life story in every post?

 Food bloggers write long stories before recipes because it boosts their SEO (search engine optimization).
 These paragraphs are full of keywords that tell Google they have the best easy weeknight dinners.

 Blogs are one of the best tools in your toolbox to upgrade your SEO.